-This is the challenge I give to all couples who are engaged.
-Usually, when I meet a couple for the first time, we are a few months out from the wedding.
-There is usually excitement in preparing for the day and they are booking vendors and making plans.
-Sometimes, the hardest thing to do is balance the difference between getting ready for a wedding and getting ready for marriage.
+This is the challenge I give to all engaged couples.
+Usually, when I meet a couple for the first time, we are a few months to a year out from the wedding.
+There is excitement in preparing for the big day.
+They are booking vendors and making plans.
+Sometimes, it is hard to remember that you are still maintaining a relationship in the present.
+There is a balance between getting ready for a wedding and getting ready for marriage.
 They are not the same thing.
-For all the beauty of a wedding, it is a one-day event, a big costume party.
+For all the beauty of a wedding, it is a one-day event, a big costume party if you will.
 But your relationship needs attention as well.

 As soon as a proposal happens, maybe within hours, the couple turns into event planners.
 And unless they are professional wedding coordinators, this can become an all-consuming task.
-Couples need to use this unique season of engagement to work on their relationship in addition to planning their event.
+There are dates, apps, Excel spreadsheets, color palettes, vendor choices and so on.
+While all of this is a necessity. couples should use this unique season of engagement to work on their relationship in addition to planning their event.
 So I offer them this challenge:

+This seems obvious.
+But the research on relationships suggests that while dating was the way all of this got started, once a couple is engaged or married, the idea of dating tends to fade.
+So it is crucial to keep this habit up.
+Dating is what got you together and it is what will keep you together.
 You can date five nights a week if you wish, but, the goal needs to be to go out at least once a week.
-Taking longer than seven days to spend qualitytime together starts to wear on a relationship.
-Even though you may see each other every day, that does not translateinto spending time together.
-But one ofthe real reasons that date nights fall to the wayside is the illusion of the everyday.
+Taking longer than seven days to spend quality time together starts to wear on a relationship.
+Even though you may see each other every day, that does not translate into spending time together.
+But one of the real reasons that date nights fall to the wayside is the illusion of the everyday.
 I see you all the time.
-But cutting the lawn, doing dishes, takingcare of the family stuff isn’t a date night.
+But cutting the lawn, doing dishes, taking care of family stuff isn’t a date night.
 Time together can turn into time served.
 Every couple needs to find time to spend together on a date.

 This rule obviously is only applicable to the engaged couple.
-After the wedding you can change this to another topic like "no parent talk."
-This idea speaks directly to the strugglebetween event planning and relationship.
-The temptation for every couple is tospend all their time talking about the wedding.
+After the wedding you can change this to another topic like "no parent talk" or "no work talk."
+This idea speaks directly to the struggle between event planning and relationship.
+The temptation for every couple is to spend all their time talking about the wedding.
 Even when the wedding planning gets burdensome, it’s always there.
-Even though I want to talk about other stuff, if I know I just have a few minutes to speak with you, inevitably thediscussion goes back to the wedding.
+Even though I want to talk about other stuff, if I know I just have a few minutes to speak with you, inevitably the discussion goes back to the wedding.
 One night a week, you need to have a conversation that has nothing to do with the wedding.
 Don’t bring the folder, don’t open the apps.
 Spend one evening a week talking about your relationship…or just having fun.

-One of the reasons date night diesis due to Romeo, the guy.
+One of the reasons date night dies is due to Romeo, the guy.
+Traditionally, date night is the guy thing.
+It falls to him to ask the girl out.
 No offense to guys, but the typical guy has 2 or 3 good date ideas.
 And he has used them by now.
-So, guys typically keep repeating the same date night idea of they come up with an amazing phrase.
-He will suggest, “I will do, whatever you want to do.”
+So, guys typically keep repeating the same date night idea of they come up with an amazing phrase: “I'll do, whatever you want to do.”
 Which is the way for creativity to be left on the side.
-Orthe couple together will get into a run of doing the same thing every week.
+Or the couple together will get into a rut of doing the same thing every week.

 To combat this, alternate who plans date night.
-One week one partner plansdate night, the next week the other partner plans.
+One week one partner plans date night, the next week the other partner is in charge.
 Now there are a few sub rules: a) this is not a group activity, meaning whoever plans the date can’t get help from the other partner. b) the other partner can’t overrule or change the plan.